QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents: Related Work

 \textbf{Language in Robot Learning.} Natural language is an expressive interface for communicating goals and preferences to robots.
 While early systems mapped language to symbolic actions~\cite{tellex2011understanding}, recent methods use LLMs to interpret and guide behavior~\cite{ichter2022saycan, huang2022language, stepputtis2020language}.
-However, most approaches assume access to large paired datasets of trajectories and utterances~\cite{lynch2021languageIL,lynch2022language,sharma2022correcting,bucker2023latte,peng2024algae,peng2024preference,sripathy2022cassie} or rely on offline reward supervision~\cite{ouyang2022instructgpt}.
+However, most approaches assume access to large paired datasets of trajectories and utterances~\cite{lynch2021languageIL,lynch2022language,sharma2022correcting,bucker2023latte,peng2024algae,peng2024preference,sripathy2022cassie,yang2025trajectory} or rely on offline reward supervision~\cite{ouyang2022instructgpt}.
 Others adapt to language at test time~\cite{cui2023lang, Karamcheti2021lila}, but treat instructions as clean, self-contained inputs, ignoring physical context.
+These approaches typically require extensive offline training on paired datasets, and rely on pre-training with unambiguous instructions \cite{cui2023lang,yang2025trajectory}.
 Fusion strategies are often heuristic, with no probabilistic treatment of uncertainty or signal agreement.
 In contrast, we treat language as a probabilistic observation over the user’s latent reward.
 Our method fuses it with physical feedback in real time, yielding a closed-form Bayesian update that supports ambiguity resolution, generalization, and efficient online learning.